tomzx/claude-commands/commands/generate-pr-description.md

 # How to test

 A summary of how to test the changes in this PR.

+# References

+To be filled by the user.
 ```

-The returned response should be copy/pasteable into a PR description.
+The returned response should be returned within a markdown code block.
+Each sentence should be its own line.